bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map creates a new array and doesn't modify the existing

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is inside of an object

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.
+Window/Global Object Binding
+Implicit Binding
+New binding
+Explicit binding

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super allows the parent constructor to be concerned with the child attributes.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x ] Create a forked copy of this project.
 - [ ] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x ] Clone your OWN version of Repo (Not Lambda's by mistake!).
 - [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 - [ ] You are now ready to build this project with your preferred IDE